NGC 1232

-NGC 1232 is an intermediate spiral galaxy about 60 million light-years away in the constellation Eridanus.
+NGC 1232, also known as the Eye of God Galaxy (not to be confused with the Helix Nebula, also known as Eye of God) is an intermediate spiral galaxy about 50 million light-years away in the constellation Eridanus.
 It was discovered by German-British astronomer William Herschel on 20 October 1784.

 It is dominated by millions of bright stars and dark dust, in spiral arms rotating about the center.
 Open clusters containing bright blue stars are sprinkled along these spiral arms, with dark lanes of dense interstellar dust between.
 Less visible are dimmer stars and interstellar gas, comprising such a high mass that they dominate the dynamics of the inner galaxy.
 Not visible is matter of unknown form called dark matter, needed to explain the motions of the visible material in the outer galaxy.
-The galaxy is approximately 200,000 light-years across, in between the sizes of the Andromeda Galaxy and our home galaxy, the Milky Way.
+The galaxy is approximately 150,000 light-years across.
 The galaxy's spiral arms are not smooth and perturbed, leading to some suggesting a collision with a dwarf galaxy.
 However, some studies doubt this suggestion.

-NGC 1232 and its apparent companions are possibly part of the Eridanus cluster of galaxies, along with NGC 1300.
+NGC 1232 and its apparent companions are possibly part of the Eridanus Cluster of galaxies, along with NGC 1300.

-Description and Structure
+Description and structure

 NGC 1232 is a face-on spiral galaxy.
-It can be technically considered a Grand-design galaxy and is considered a prototype for multi-arm spiral galaxies.
+It can be technically considered a grand-design galaxy and is considered a prototype for multi-arm spiral galaxies.

 Its galactic bulge is small.
 While NGC 1232 is classified as an intermediate spiral galaxy, the bulge shows hints of a galactic bar.

 Spiral arms

-NGC 1232's spiral arms are well-defined and flocculent, winding counterclockwise from the galactic center, containing numerous HII regions.
+NGC 1232's spiral arms are bright and flocculent, winding counterclockwise from the galactic center.
+They contain numerous HII regions.
 At large distances from the galaxy's center, the spiral arms either branch out and disperse, producing long spiral arms, or connect with arm segments.
 However, they are not smooth as expected for a spiral galaxy.
 Instead, they bend abruptly and show significant deviations from a constant pitch.
 In fact, the same pitch angle cannot be applied to one arm due to the arms deviating.
 Astronomer Halton Arp suggested that this is the result of a galaxy interaction.
-The galaxy contains numerous star-forming regions, making it an excellent laboratory when it comes to studies on star formation.
+That the galaxy contains numerous star-forming regions makes it an excellent laboratory when it comes to studies on star formation.

 Most of NGC 1232's arms and arm segments widen as they get farther and farther away from the galaxy's center with only one arm or arm segment, designated as arm segment "E", narrowing as it gets further from the center.
-This is likely due to less and less star formation occurring at farther galactocentric distances, or it may be because the spiral arm reaches a point where the spiral pattern starts to co-rotate orbiting material.
+This is likely due to less and less star formation occurring at farther distances from the galaxy's center, or it may be because the spiral arm reaches a point where the spiral pattern starts to co-rotate orbiting material.